 www.localharvest.org/farms/M4077

 Join us for a season of your favorite certified organic veggies.
-With 33 years experience and 45 acres in production, we deliver satisfying boxes filled with popular crops such as red peppers, strawberries, tomatoes, melons, lettuce, snap peas, carrots, and more.
+In business since 1976 and with 45 acres in production, we deliver satisfying boxes filled with popular crops such as red peppers, strawberries, tomatoes, melons, lettuce, snap peas, carrots, and more.
 Our long 26-week season (late May through mid-November) lets you experience the full seasonal cycle.
 Produce is available Thursday at our sites in Madison, Middleton, and the farm, and on Friday in Brookfield, Janesville, Milwaukee and Wauwatosa.
 Newsletters connect with our farm, located just 35 min. from Madison.
 Bring the kids to our strawberry and pumpkin u-pick parties!

 Claire Strader